 Jerry has been a farrier since returning from Vietnam in 1970 and has taught and apprenticed many young farriers over the past 45 years.
 He passed his Certified Journeyman Farrier certification at the age of 50 and has competed in many farrier competitions.
 Jerry has a shoeing business in Texas and in the Minco area and spends time with the students and teaches at the school.

-Staci has been involved in the farrier industry through Dusty over the past 24 years and has served many roles with the school and farrier world.
+Staci has been involved in the farrier industry through Dusty over the past 28 years and has served many roles with the school and farrier world.
 Staci has a Bachelor of Business Administration and a Bachelor of Science in Education and fills the role as the Administrator at the school.
-She will be in charge of getting students enrolled and curriculum as well as working with veterans receiving their earned benefits all other enrollment issues.
+She will be in charge of getting students enrolled. curriculum and all other enrollment issues.

 F.S.H.S is blessed to have guest clinicians come to the school and teach on occasion.
 We host clinics at least once a month and our students travel to clinics while attending school.
 We feel it's important for students to get more than one perspective and what better way to do that than to expose our students to farriers around the world.